islandevolution/islandevolution.github.io/news/index.md

 ### Our latest news - conferences, grants, publications, new members, events, etc.

 ---
+#### 2026
+January/26 - Alex and Martin got their first grant with us!
+Alex received 250 k SEK from the Royal Swedish Academy of Sciences, and Martin 60k SEK from Magnus Bergvalls Stifelse.
+José got ~350 k NOK funding from the Research Council of Norway to do fieldwork in the Galápagos.
+January/26 - We just received 5 Tb of Pacbio, ONT and Hi-C data for our projects.
+Now for the hardwork..
+January/26 - Alex and Mona have started their postdocs and PhD, respectively with us!
+Alex will be working on Ancestral Recombination Graphs (ARGs) and hybrid genomes, and Mona with reference bias and hybridization on birds!
 #### 2025
+December/25 - We got a Wenner-Gren Fellowship funded for David Criado Ruiz to join us in March!
+December/25 - Nicolò got the first paper out of his Postdoc!
+[Pangenomes as a Framework for Adaptive Radiation, Speciation, and Adaptation](https://bsapubs.onlinelibrary.wiley.com/doi/10.1002/ajb2.70130)
+November/25 - Another paper out!
+[Genomic and biogeographic patterns of endemic geckos in the Galapagos Islands reveal population structure and species delimitation on inhabited islands](https://www.nature.com/articles/s41598-025-24790-2)!
 November/25 - New paper out!
 [Reference genome bias in light of species-specific chromosomal reorganization and translocations
 ](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-025-03761-w).
 October/25 - Florian Schmidt and Nicolò have started as a PhD student and a postdoc, respectively!<br>